-The debate around the budget for the new EU Frameworkprogramme is part of the discussion on the general budget of the European Union who will have to work without the contributions of Great Britain in the future.
+The debate around the budget for the new EU Framework Programme is part of the discussion on the general budget of the European Union that will have to work without the contributions of Great Britain in the future.
 At the same time, the EU jointly has to address new challenges.
 In this context, the European Commission has suggested a budget of 91,4 Mrd.
 EUR for Horizon Europe, whereas a High Level Expert Group led by Pascal Lamy has asked for 160 Mrd.
-EUR in their report on the future of the Frameworkprogramme.
+EUR in their report on the future of the Framework Programme.
 The European Parliament currently calls for a budget of 120 Mrd.
 EUR.
-The final budget for European research funding as from 2021 will depend on the outcome of the negotiations on the EU general budget that is currently expected for early 2019 (but not guaranteed).
+Further negotiations at EU-level will show with which amount the European research funding actually has to get along from 2021 on.

 With Horizon Europe, the Commission intends to continue the focus of Horizon 2020: Excellence, Application Orientation, Open Science.
 The Three-Pillar-Structure of the programme will be maintained, although with some new aspects.